Introduction

 Wirework remains an important part of Amanda’s practice and teaching.
 Her jewellery combines delicate handwoven structures with a sculptural approach to line, movement and texture.

-Created by hand using copper, brass and silver wire, the pieces balance intricacy with organic form — sitting somewhere between adornment, drawing and small-scale sculpture.
+Created by hand using copper and brass wire, the pieces balance intricacy with organic form — sitting somewhere between adornment, drawing and small-scale sculpture.

 This longstanding practice continues to inform her wider work, where ideas of structure, layering and material transformation reappear across painting and metal surfaces.